WooCommerce Conversion Tracking Guide

 Table of Contents

-In a nutshell, enabling conversion tracking in your WooCommerce store allows you to effectively analyze the shopping behavior of your customers so you can make changes and decisions that lead to growing your business.
+Enabling conversion tracking in your WooCommerce store allows you to analyze your customers’ shopping behavior effectively, making changes and decisions that will grow your business.

-Once you enable WooCommerce conversion tracking in WordPress and Google Analytics, you’ll be able to find all the information you need to optimize your store.
+Once you set up WooCommerce conversion tracking in WordPress, you’ll be able to find all the information you need inside your WordPress dashboard and Google Analytics account to optimize your store.

 Ecommerce Purchases Report in Google Analytics 4